How to Get Rid of Dollar Spot

 When to Call a Lawn Care Pro for Help

-Dollar spot is a common fungal disease, and our lawn care experts can help get rid of it for you.
-LawnStarter pros can keep your grass green and healthy – including getting rid of any dollar spot infestations – and all of this won’t cost you a lot of dollars.
+Dollar spot is a common fungal disease, and our lawn care experts can eliminate it for you.
+In fact, LawnStarter pros can keep your grass green and healthy no matter what lawn challenges the year may bring.
+But remember: Act early, and it won’t cost you a lot of dollars to get rid of dollar spot.

-Main photo credit: Scot Nelson / Flickr / Public domain
+Main Image Credit: Scot Nelson / Flickr / Public domain

 Annie Parnell